 entrypoint: bundle exec rackup --port $PORT env: flex runtime: ruby env_variables: SECRET_KEY_BASE: [SECRET_KEY] beta_settings: cloud_sql_instances: [YOUR_INSTANCE_CONNECTION_NAME]

 If this is the first time you are deploying an app, you need to create an App Engine flexible environment app and select the region where you want to run the Rails app.

 Select a region that supports App Engine flexible environment for Ruby apps.
 Read more about Regions and zones.

 Deploy a new version

 Next, deploy a new version of the Rails app described in the

-without redirecting traffic from the current default serving version.
+without redirecting traffic from the current default serving version by running this command:

 gcloud app deploy --no-promote

 It can take several minutes to finish the deployment.
 Wait for a success message.
 You can view deployed versions in the App Engine version list.

 After you deploy the new version, if you attempt to access this new version, it shows the following error message because you haven't migrated the database.